jimbo853/COAL_Manta-Installation-Notes/README.md

 I found installing Manta to be more difficult than installing COAL because some of the command usage was not that clear to me.
 As such I'll include a bit more detail in itemizing the steps below.
 I would still recommend reading the Op Guide as you go.
 The initial steps are all done from the global zone of the headnode:

 /usbkey/scripts/setup_manta_zone.sh

+Replace the previous with:
+sdcadm post-setup manta --mantav1

+Note: set the update channel to "dev" with: sdcadm channel set dev

+...then update sdcadm with:
+sdcadm self-update --latest

 /zones/$(vmadm lookup alias=manta0)/root/opt/smartdc/manta-deployment/networking/gen-coal.sh > /var/tmp/netconfig.json
 ln -s /zones/$(vmadm lookup alias=manta0)/root/opt/smartdc/manta-deployment/networking /var/tmp/networking
 cd /var/tmp/networking